artt/react-random-shapes/README.md

 [![NPM](https://img.shields.io/npm/v/react-random-shapes.svg)](https://www.npmjs.com/package/react-random-shapes) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-You can see a demo on [my site](https://artt.github.io/) at both the top of the page and in the footer.

 > Note: in v0.4.0, the "core" component was factored out to the [`random-shapes`](https://www.npmjs.com/package/random-shapes) package.

+## Demo

+You can see the component's being used on [my site](https://artt.github.io/) at both the top of the page and in the footer.

 ## Install